segmentio/segment-docs/src/connections/event-delivery.md

 #### Available for server side event streaming destinations only

 This feature is only available for server side integrations (also known as cloud-mode destinations).
 You will not be able to use this for client side / device-mode destinations as device-mode data is sent directly to the tool's API.
-To be report on deliverability, the data must be sent to Destinations via Segment's APIs.
+To be report on deliverability, the data must be sent to Destinations using Segment's APIs.

 > warning ""
 > **Not available for Warehouses or Amazon S3**.
 These destinations work differently to our other destinations, and aren't supported at this time.